A-N-M-Noor/LazyGo_WRO2025/models/README.md

 ### Design Philosophy

-While our primary objective is **mission-reliable performance**, we also believe that:
+While our primary objective is **reliable mission performance**, we also believe that:

 > **If the robot can look awesome while working flawlessly — why not embrace both?**
 ---